sebiniemann/Mantella/_includes/descriptions.md

 {% when "configuration-isrecordingsampling" %}

-- If set to `true`, the evaluated parameters of an optimisation are recorded (in order of occurrence, including duplicates).
+- When set to `true`, the evaluated parameters and objective value pairs of an optimisation process are recorded (in order of occurrence, including duplicates).
 - The recording is cleared when a new optimisation is issued.
-- Default value is `false`
+- The default value is `false`.

 {% include example name=include.signature %}